 In January 2012, we announced the initiation of two new studies (SB-728-1101 and SB-728-902, Cohort 5), based on data from our Phase 1 trials that demonstrated a correlation between the estimated numbers of circulating engrafted cells in which both copies of the CCR5 gene were modified (biallelic modification) and the reduction in viral load in treated subjects that underwent a TI.
 Using different approaches, both studies aim to increase the engraftment of cells that have undergone biallelic modification in SB-728-T-treated subjects and to evaluate the effect of increasing the numbers of these cells on the immune system and on viral load during a TI.
-Ten CCR5 delta-32 heterozygote subjects have been accrued and treated on the SB-728-902, Cohort 5 study and twelve subjects have been accrued and treated on the SB-728-1101 study, a trial which evaluated the effect of increasing doses of Cytoxan conditioning prior to SB-728-T administration on engraftment of cells that have undergone biallelic ZFN modification.
-Data presented at scientific meetings in 2013 further supported a correlation between the estimated numbers of engrafted biallelically modified cells and the reduction in viral load with one subject in the SB-728-902 study demonstrating a prolonged control of viral load at or below the limits of detection during TI.
-An additional six subjects are being enrolled into SB-728-1101 for evaluation of the effect of higher doses of Cytoxan and a further twelve subjects will be treated at the optimum Cytoxan dose.
-We expect to present data from the SB-728-1101 study in 2014.
+Ten CCR5 delta-32 heterozygote subjects were accrued and treated on the SB-728-902, Cohort 5 study and a total of 21 subjects were accrued and treated on the SB-728-1101 study, a trial which evaluated the effect of increasing doses of Cytoxan conditioning prior to SB-728-T administration on engraftment of cells that have undergone biallelic ZFN modification.
+Data collected from the first 18 subjects treated in this study were presented at scientific meetings in 2013 and 2014 that further supported a correlation between the estimated numbers of engrafted biallelically modified cells and the reduction in viral load with one subject in the SB-728-902 study demonstrating a prolonged control of viral load for over a year and a half during TI.
+An additional three subjects were enrolled into SB-728-1101 for evaluation of the effect of the optimal dose of Cytoxan.
+We expect to present additional data from the SB-728-1101 study in 2015.